arianeborges/movie-titles/README.md

 # movie-titles

 Project developed with [Rocketseat](https://www.notion.so/Desafio-02-Componentizando-a-aplica-o-b9f0f025c95b437699d0c3115f55b0f1) to learn more about components in React.
-This will be an application where its main objective is to list films according to genre.
+This will be an application where its main objective is to list films according to the genre.

+### DEMO

 ### 🛠 Technologies